sanjayrawat1/bookshop/catalog-service/README.md

 Run the Docker container image using port forwarding to 9001 and using the Docker build-in DNS server to connect to the catalog-network:

-`$ docker run --name catalog-service --net catalog-network -p 9001:9001 -e SPRING_DATASOURCE_URL=jdbc:postgresql://bookshop-postgres:5432/catalog
--e SPRING_PROFILES_ACTIVE=test-data catalog-service`
+`$ docker run -d --name catalog-service --net catalog-network -p 9001:9001 -e SPRING_DATASOURCE_URL=jdbc:postgresql://bookshop-postgres:5432/catalog -e SPRING_PROFILES_ACTIVE=test-data catalog-service`

 #### Secure Dockerfile
 You should be aware that containers run using the root user by default, potentially letting them get root access to the Docker host.